rossmacarthur/upon/examples/README.md

   formatter_ to escape strings for HTML and add an "unescape" _value formatter_ for outputting values unescaped.

-- [filters](filters.rs): Demonstrates how to configure custom filters for transforming data before rendering.
+- [functions](functions.rs): Demonstrates how to configure custom functions for transforming data before rendering.

 - [static_templates](static_templates.rs): Demonstrates how to statically